cjdbarlow/Part-One/peep.md

 ###Respiratory Effects
 * Decreased work of breathing
     * Decreased VO<sub>2</sub>
+* Alteration in dead space
+    * Intubation typically reduces dead space, as the additional apparatus dead space is of smaller volume than the anatomical dead space it replaces
+    * Non-invasive ventilation masks cause a large increase in dead space
 * Increases lung volume and FRC by an amount proportional to the compliance of the system
     * Improves oxygenation via alveolar recruitment
     * Improves lung compliance via alveolar recruitment, reducing work of breathing